Overview of the Examples

 Low Visibility Taxi Operations

-- Poor visibility increases the likelihood of making a wrong turn or inadvertently entering a runway; use an airport diagram and taxi at reduced speeds.
+- Poor visibility increases the likelihood of a wrong turn or runway incursion; use an airport diagram and taxi at reduced speeds.

 - Difficulty in following taxi instructions due to reduced visibility can lead to disorientation; seek ATC assistance when necessary.